 As CSLR is a genuine last-resort compensation scheme, Section 1067 of the Corporations Act (2001) requires us to undertake this check.

-Please note that we can't change AFCA's decision or the compensation amount.
+Please note that we can’t change AFCA’s decision or the compensation amount.
 AFCA independently reviews the merits of a complaint and provides an outcome, which may include awarding compensation.
-AFCA decisions are made independently of CSLR.
-CSLR cannot assess the AFCA determination (complaint outcome) or awarded compensation.
+AFCA decisions are made independently of the CSLR.
+The CSLR has no discretion to alter the AFCA determination (complaint outcome) or change the awarded compensation.

 Before making the claim payment, we will provide details of the offer for you to consider.